asha23/Simple-Message-Board/README.md

 A new table is created in your database called _messages - This allows you to track the messages independently of your WordPress tables.

 I'm aware that it's by no means perfect at this point.
 It has been used on a production website and works reasonably well.
-However there is always room for improvement :smiley:
+However there is always room for improvement

 ## Shortcodes